 Hi – I’m Ruben, postdoctoral researcher at the University of Mannheim (see also here) in social science quantitative research methods.
-I’m especially interested in all topics related to survey research, big data in the social sciences, machine learning and causal inference.
+I’m especially interested in all topics related to big data in the social sciences, machine learning, causal inference and survey research.

 Prior to joining hte University of Mannheim, I spent three years in the Institute for Employment Research (IAB)’s graduate program where I wrote my dissertation on behavioral consequences of repeated measurements in social science surveys using methods of causal inference and machine learning.
 Recently, my dissertation was awarded the Lorenz-von-Stein Award of the Mannheim Centre for European Social Research (MZES) at the University of Mannheim.

-If you’re interested in my dissertation work on behavioral changes due to repeated survey participation was recently published in the Journal of the Royal Statistical Society, Series A: Statistics in Society.
-A second paper on changes in reporting over the waves of a panel survey has appeared in Journal of Survey Statistics and Methodology (JSSAM).
+If you’re interested in my dissertation work on behavioral changes due to repeated survey participation, check my work in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A) (pdf).
+A second paper on changes in reporting over the waves of a panel survey (panel conditioning) is avilable in Journal of Survey Statistics and Methodology (JSSAM).
 The final empirical chapter from my dissertation (connection between response propensities and misreporting in surveys) also appeared in JSSAM (link).